tanyasoni/netcam_stream/README.md

 ```
 Remember to move the resulting calibration file to the right place.

+After the calibration has finished, commit it using the `Commit` button.

-To convert it, rename the ost.txt found after uncompressing to ost.ini and parse it
+Aleternatively, Save it.
+In order to convert it, rename the ost.txt found after uncompressing to ost.ini and parse it

 ```
 tar -zxvf /tmp/calibrationdata.tar.gz